factorhouse/apac-roadshow-2025/scripts/README.md

 # Helper Scripts

-Helper scripts that manage topics and database.
+Helper scripts that manage topics and database when working with Instaclstr instances.

 ## Setup Instructions